Are you a Private Equity or a Venture Capital firm that has finalized the asset with a huge manufacturing base? Then read on….

 All these studies will also need to be supported by number crunching exercises.
 It all depends on the extent and quality of data available in the factory.

-A dipstick study can be concluded in 2-3 weeks’ time for a plant that produces around 200-1000 Crore worth of stock by a team of 3-4 people.
+A team of 3–4 people can conclude a dipstick study in 2–3 weeks.
+For a plant that produces stock worth around 200–1000 Crore.
 This exercise gives an input to valuation of the plant and the company.
 It also acts as the road-map for the management in case the asset gets acquired.

 Prabhash Choudhary, CEO, Magistral Consulting.